MarcoPolo483/PubSec-Info-Assistant-by-Copilot/INTERNATIONAL-DEPLOYMENT-GUIDE.md

 ## Executive Summary

-PubSec Information Assistant is a **production-ready, enterprise-grade AI system** designed specifically for international government and public sector deployment.
+EVA Domain Assistant 2.0 is a **production-ready, enterprise-grade AI system** designed specifically for international government and public sector deployment.
 This guide provides decision-makers with everything needed to evaluate, approve, and deploy the system within 15 minutes.

 ### 🎯 Quick Decision Metrics